This document is a step-by-step guide for connecting to a MySQL database within BrightGauge.

-On first login, from the account Overview page, click on the "Add a Datasource" button:
+From the account Overview page, click on the "Add a Datasource" button:

-Or, click on "Data" menu on the the top righthand corner of the screen, and select "Datasources" from the drop down menu:
+Click on the Data menu at the top righthand corner of the screen, and select Datasources from the drop-down menu:

 Whether a new or existing account, you'll come to datasource settings screen below.
 Leave this page open as it will be used in Step 4.
-You can now proceed onto the next steps.
+You can now proceed to the next steps.

 Step 2 - Download and Install BrightGauge Agent

-Step 3 - Create a SQL user within the database
+Step 3 - Create a SQL User within the Database

-Once the agent is up and running, you’ll now need to create a SQL user within the mySQL database.
+After the agent is up and running, you’ll now need to create a SQL user within the MySQL database.
 Here’s a guide on how to do that.
-Make sure to enable the user to log into the mySQL database.
+Make sure to enable the user to log into the MySQL database.
 You’ll need to put the database name into #5 in the screenshot above.

 Note: Please make sure that your database password consists of only alphanumeric characters (A-Z or 1-9).